 Materials used in these pants will also be similar to Tactical in that Polyester will be utilized a great deal due to being made in a factory.
 Manufacturers have more control over the material and thus can do more to it.

-Other materials you might see to help stretchiness is Elastane and Spandex.
+Other materials you might see to help stretchiness are Elastane and Spandex.

 There will be a big selling point by outdoor brands to cite how great these types of pants are for your average hunter or fisherman.
 In all honesty, they are not wrong by doing this.
 These pants are terrific for such activities.